microsoft/Qcodes/README.rst

 by computer.
 To learn more about QCoDeS, browse our `homepage <http://qcodes.github.io/Qcodes>`_ .

-To get  a feeling of qcodes read
+To get a feeling of QCoDeS read
 `15 minutes to QCoDeS <http://qcodes.github.io/Qcodes/examples/15_minutes_to_QCoDeS.html>`__,
 and/or browse the Jupyter notebooks in `docs/examples
 <https://github.com/QCoDeS/Qcodes/tree/master/docs/examples>`__ .

 QCoDeS is compatible with Python 3.6+.
 It is primarily intended for use from Jupyter notebooks, but can be used from traditional terminal-based